 The trouble with making your home look lived in when you’re not there is that it’s not being lived in and you’re not there!
 For this reason there is no real substitute for having someone visit.
-A great example of this is that a timer can turn your lights on and off but if someone is watching your property closely that won’t deter them if the snow that’s settled on your garden path hasn’t been trodden on for a week.
-We’ll get into a few more examples as we go but this should highlight that a trusted neighbour or local family member is the best way to keep your unoccupied home looking lived in while you’re away.
+A timer switch on your lights is a great deterrent from the opportunistic burglar, but if someone is watching your property closely, they’ll quickly catch on.
+Likewise, if it’s been snowing and the snow that’s settled on your garden path hasn’t been trodden on for a week, your timer lights won’t fool a burglar.
+We’ll get into a few more examples over the article, but this should highlight that a trusted neighbour or local family member is the best way to keep your unoccupied home looking lived in while you’re away.

-Secondly, you want to tell as few people as possible.
+Secondly, you want to tell as few people as possible about your holiday.
 Break-ins often happen when the culprit knows the house (and what’s in it).
 Visitors can use any chance to get inside to see the layout/security measures and opportunists will use the knowledge of your trip to determine that your property will be unoccupied.
 With this in mind, don’t go crazy with excitement telling everyone online, and don’t share this information with people you don’t trust.

 Should I leave the landing light on?

 The answer to whether you should leave your lights on when you go away is “do you leave you lights on constantly on any other normal day?”
-Of course not, it’s not green and the bill would cost more than your holiday!
-If you have no one to turn them on and off for you then a timer is a cheap and simple alternative.
-The trick is to make your house look ‘normal’, otherwise it just looks ‘suspicious’.
+Most likely not - it’s not environmentally friendly and the bill would cost more than your holiday!
+If you have no one to turn them on and off for you, then a timer is a cheap and simple alternative; the trick is to make your house look normal, otherwise it just looks suspicious.

 Should I close my curtains when I go away?

-For outside appearance, the most important thing is that the curtains change regularly from being open to closed.
-It’s then less important that they are open in the day and closed at night etc. Have your visitor open or close them each time they visit.
+For outside appearance, the most important thing is that the curtains change regularly from being drawn to undrawn.
+Specifics, such as whether they are open in the day and closed at night are less important.
+Ask your visitor to open or close them each time they visit.
 If you have no one to do this it’s best to leave them open.
 The property will appear less ‘closed up’ with them open.
-Make sure you remove anything valuable from sight of course but at least someone checking the property i.e. police or friends, can see in to assess any situation easily.
+Make sure you remove anything valuable from sight of course but at least someone checking the property i.e. police or friends, can see in to assess

-Spare Keys – Someone breaking into your house doesn’t want to do any damage if it can be avoided.
+Someone breaking into your house doesn’t want to do any damage if it can be avoided.
 They will want to get inside and then leave without leaving any obvious signs to them having been there.
 If they suspect your property is unoccupied, knowing more time is available, they may have a good look round for a spare key.
-If yours, like most, is under the rock or in a jam jar in the shed, or anywhere else that wouldn’t hold up to a determined search you are offering a free pass to anyone who wants to get inside.
+If yours, like many, is under a rock or in a jam jar in the shed, or anywhere else that wouldn’t hold up to a determined search you are offering a free pass to anyone who wants to get inside.

 For a fee you can request the Post Office withhold your post while you are away with Royal Mail Keepsafe.

-Despite all your efforts, someone has got into your home while you are away.
-The last thing you want to do is make it easy to find those few really valuable items.
-These may be items with some monetary value or just the ones that you can’t replace i.e. sentimental jewellery or photos or even intellectual property on a laptop).
-Find a place to store these items where they won’t be found or even drop them off at another location while you’re gone.
+If, despite all your best efforts, someone did get into your home while you were away, the last thing you want to happen is for your most valuable possessions to be taken.
+These may be items with some monetary value or just the ones that you can’t replace, i.e. sentimental jewellery or photos or even intellectual property on a laptop.
+Find a place to store these items where they won’t be found or even drop them off at another location for safekeeping while you’re away.

 Don’t give them any help.
 Remember, the culprit may drive past your house every day on the way to work.
 For someone who is actively looking, small things can scream that your property is unoccupied.
 And if they do get in, don’t hand them your treasured possessions on a plate.